Welcome to tail.trade

 Oracle Guard Rails

-- Staleness protection — If the oracle hasn't updated within a configured window, new position opens are paused
+- Staleness protection — If prices haven't updated recently, new positions are paused until fresh data arrives

 Open Interest Caps